I'm Honey!

 My mother said, “You can’t take care of your goldfish, how are you going to fly across America with a newborn to a military base in Georgia!”

-How would you have reacted to my circumstances at the age of 21?
-Would you have made the move with feistiness, moxie, and bravery?
-Ask yourself ‘right now’ if you are stretching yourself at your present age, past 50?
-Would you move to a new community, start a new business, travel to Rwanda in Africa to visit the Silverbacks?
+And then ask yourself, at this very moment in time, if you are stretching yourself at your present age, past 50?
+Would you move to a new community, start a new business, travel to Rwanda in Africa to visit the silverbacks (read about my experience here!)?

 My Strength And Spirit

 I told my friend, recounting the experience, “I never doubted myself.
-Sure I was afraid of the unknown.
+Sure, I was afraid of the unknown.
 But, I had no fear of failure.”

 And then I explained why…